It began with a question that never quite settled.

 There are roughly 2,700 names in that list.

 There is no surviving passenger record of the children who traveled to the Tennessee School for the Deaf in September of 1932.
-What remains are names—drawn from this yearbook—placed in relation to time and geography to begin understanding who may have been part of that journey.
+What remains are the names—drawn from this yearbook—placed in relation to time and geography to begin understanding who may have been part of that journey.

 To begin working with the list, it had to be transcribed.